We Are Israel Blog

 Peter said to Him, “From strangers.”
 Yeshua said to him, “Then the sons are free.
 (Mat 17:26)

 Did you hear that?
-Then sons of YHVH’s kingdom are free!
+Then sons of Yehovah’s kingdom are free!
 Woo hoo!

-But do not get too excited just yet, because most of those that say they are YHVH’s sons are really son’s of the kingdoms of men.
+But do not get too excited just yet, because most of those who say they are Yehovah’s sons are really sons of the kingdoms of men, belial’s seed.
 I will explain as we continue in the next couple of blogs, but let’s first finish this story.
 Yeshua continues saying,

 Tribute money from the fishNevertheless, lest we offend them, go to the sea, cast in a hook, and take the fish that comes up first.
 And when you have opened its mouth, you will find a piece of money; take that and give it to them for Me and you.”
 (Mat 17:27)

 Next time I will continue this blog with the story about what we must render to Caesar.
-Until then YHVH bless you as you serve Him as He pleases!
+Until then Yehovah bless you as you live according to His created purpose!

 Go to part 2